 The Sebasco Harbor Resort wants your dog to enjoy their stay as much as you.
 There are designated VIP areas of the resort where your dog can go, provided he or she is well-behaved and on a leash.
 Two dogs up to 70 pounds are accepted, and a pet fee applies.
 Several cottages are dog-friendly, as is the first floor of the Main Lodge and Harbor Village Suites.

-What could be better than a dog-friendly swimming beach at one of the most beautiful lakes in New England?
+What could be better than a dog-friendly swimming beach at one of the most beautiful New England lakes for summer fun?
 How about a beachside hotel that welcomes large breeds!
 That’s just what you’ll find at Basin Harbor in Vergennes, Vermont.
 Dogs can swim and frolic off-leash at Fanny’s Beach on the south side of the property.
-Dogs of all sizes are welcome to stay in cottages for a fee of $20 per day.
+Dogs of all sizes are welcome to stay in cottages for an additional per-day fee.

 Pet-Friendly Hotels in New England That Accept Cats and Dogs